emqx/emqx-docs/en_US/durability/management.md

 ### `emqx_ctl ds join <DS> <Site>` / `emqx_ctl ds leave <DS> <Site>`

-These commands add or remove a site from the list of replicas of the durable sessions.
+These commands add or remove a site from the list of replicas of the durable storage.
 They are similar to the `set_replicas` command but update one site at a time.

 Example: